-Cyclone Tauktae: Over 1 lakh evacuated in Gujarat, heavy rain hits Mumbai
+Cyclone Tauktae: Mumbai shuts airport till 6 pm, over 1 lakh evacuated in Gujarat

+The cyclonic storm, categorised as ‘extremely severe’, was expected to hit Gujarat on Monday evening.

+Cyclone Tauktae was expected to hit Gujarat on Monday evening.
+As many as 1.5 lakh people from 17 districts have been evacuated ahead of the cyclone’s landfall.

-In Maharashtra, over 12,000 people were relocated from coastal areas.
-Thane and Palghar districts were on orange alert and a red alert was issued for Raigad.
+Meanwhile, in Maharashtra, more than 12,000 people were relocated from coastal areas to safer places.
+Thane and Palghar districts were put on orange alert, while a red alert was sounded for Raigad.
+Mumbai was hit by heavy rain and strong winds.
+The city’s airport was shut till 4 pm and the Bandra-Worli Sea Link was also closed.

 Cyclonic storm Tauktae, which was categorised as “extremely severe”, moved north-northwestwards and was centred on Monday morning over the Arabian Sea near the coasts of Mumbai and Gujarat, the India Meteorological Department said.